 What Are Downloader Codes Exactly?

-Downloader codes are shortened URLs that work with apps like Downloader by AFTVnews.
-When you enter a code into the Downloader app, it takes you directly to a specific web address where you can download an APK file (Android application).
+Let me simplify it for you.
+Downloader codes are shortened URLs that simplify app downloads.
+These codes work with apps like Downloader by AFTVnews.
+When you enter a code in the Downloader app, it takes you directly to a specific web address where you can download an APK (Android application) file.

 Think of these codes like shortcuts.
-Instead of typing out a long, complicated web address, you enter a simple four-digit code that redirects to the same location.
-The Downloader app created this system to make sideloading easier for users.
+Instead of typing out a long, complicated web address, you enter a simple four-digit code that redirects to the exact location.
+The Downloader app was created to make sideloading easier for users.

 For FireStick Users